-STEP UP!™ is a facilitated learning board game (“serious game”) for organizations faced with fast-pace change and digital disruption.
+STEP UP!™ is a facilitated learning board game (“serious game”) for organizations faced with uncertainty, fast-paced change and digital disruption.

-The game challenges competing teams to take on a tricky change & innovation situation.
-The objective is to drive a successful campaign for change within the U.K. division of Korbus Global – an international B2B company.
+The simulation challenges competing teams to take on a tricky digital transformation.
+The objective is to successfully pivot a major business of Korbus Global – an international B2B company.
 There are plenty of obstacles, internal politics and twists that simulate the real world.
 How will the players pull it off?

 The result is a learning experience that threads nimble change leadership into the players’ “DNA” and the organization’s culture.

 STEP UP!™ powers our flagship Nimble Change Leadership program with the following learning outcomes:

 - Gain a deeper understanding of what it really takes to successfully execute change in today’s unprecedented business environment

 - Adopt 5 critical mindsets for nimble change leadership in the age of digital disruption

 - Boost your effectiveness as a transformational leader with nimble tools, techniques and “game plans” that are highly practical and unique